bmoses00/teamTurquoise__khanN-kimT-liuH/README.md

     (How to Run Our Project)

 # How to Run Our Project

+ 1. Cloning
+  - Go to the main page of the repository teamTurquoise__khanN-kimT-liuH
+  - Clone using HTTPS
+  - Open Git Bash and change the current working directory to the location where you want the cloned directory to be made
+  - Then type ```git clone``` into git bash followed by the copied HTTPS link of the repo wishing to be cloned
+  - Pressing enter will lead to the creation of the local clone

   - working environment (can be named anything) from homedir...